The Comic: Plot

 Bright sinks into despair and alcoholism, also leaving the country to film in Europe for four years.
 He sobers up and attempts a comeback in Hollywood but — ever living in the past — will accept it on no other terms than those he had been accustomed to, adamantly refusing the studio's offer to star him in a talkie, and storming out on his agent (Carl Reiner).
 Like the film industry, people are moving along without Billy, including his wife, who rebuffs his attempt to win her back.
 The one constant in his life, other than his decreasingly appealing sense of identity, is his old screen sidekick and only friend, Cockeye (Mickey Rooney).

-A late-1960s talk show host (Steve Allen as himself) has the faded star on in an effort to revive Bright's career, and the elderly comedian proves capable — if somewhat pathetically to the groovy stars of the day on the couch alongside him — of recreating his old pratfall schtick.
+Decades later, a late-1960s talk show host (Steve Allen as himself) has the long-faded star on in an effort to revive Bright's career.
+The elderly comedian proves capable — if somewhat pathetically to the groovy stars of the day on the couch alongside him — of recreating his old pratfall schtick.
 The pitch works, but this time the only vehicle that will allow him to run through his preferred brand of slapstick is a detergent commercial.
 The denouement of Bright's life, and the film, finds him in and out of the hospital and visited by his now-grown son Billy Jr. (also played by Van Dyke in a dual role), reduced to setting the alarm in his dingy two-room apartment, and catching airings of him and his former wife's old comedies at odd hours on TV — which he watches without a hint of a smile.